Clean Plate campaign: International trade tensions

-Clean Plate Campaign and Food Waste
+Food waste

-Food waste prevails in the society in recent years.
-It has to do with various reasons, including increasing agricultural productivity and yield, increasing food availability and choices, cultural tradition of lavish banquets, and food marketing.
-It could also be relevant to past experience of serious food shortages and famines.
-Such experiences have resulted in some social behaviors like food waste especially in Buffet and hoarding supplies when any incidents or even rumors appear.
+Food waste prevails in recent years for various reasons, including increasing agricultural productivity and yield, increasing food availability and choices, cultural tradition of lavish banquets, and food marketing.
+It could also be related to past experience of serious food shortages and famines.
+Such experiences have resulted in some social behaviors like food waste especially in buffets and hoarding supplies when any incidents or even rumors appear.
 Those have a negative impact on food security with uneven food distribution between urban and rural, coastal areas and massive inland.
 It also increases the risks of price inflation and occasional shortage when people overreact towards the food market.

-This problems has been increasingly alarming to the Chinese government because such waste, which undermines food security has been one of the top concerns of the Chinese society.
-It is also the basis and key to the country's independent sovereignty, stability and prosperity.
+These problems have been increasingly alarming to the Chinese government, as they consider food the basis and key to the country's independent sovereignty, stability and prosperity.
+Such waste, which undermines food security, has been one of the top concerns of the Chinese society.
 With a mass population of farmers and tradition of agriculture, food and planting is a strong cultural symbol throughout Chinese history.
-But feeding a population of hundreds of millions of people is never easy.
-Famines happened many times, even after the establishment of the People's Republic of China (PRC) in 1949.
+However, feeding a population of hundreds of millions of people is not easy; famines happened many times, even after the establishment of the People's Republic of China (PRC) in 1949.
 To the older Chinese population, the feeling and memory of hunger is still fresh, which dictates their dining habits.
-Some would keep on a frugal living because that is what they have been used to.
-But some would have "revenge spending" on food.
-"If there's something left in the plates, they have their face.
+Some keep living frugally because that is what they have been used to, but some have "revenge spending" on food, as "If there's something left in the plates, they have their face.
 They have a sense of security.
 If you have more than you actually need, it's something to be proud of."
 Zhang Ye, one campaigner of the movement explains the rationale of food wasting in relation with famines in the past.

-Although Chinese government subsidizes farming and purposefully controls the price of main grains and groceries, there are still many challenges.
+Although the Chinese government subsidizes farming and purposefully controls the price of main grains and groceries, there are still many challenges.
 A report by the Chinese Academy of Science found that in 2015 residents in big cities, including Beijing and Shanghai, wasted 17 to 18 million tons of food, or enough to feed 30 to 50 million people.
 A quarter of the waste was staple foods like rice and noodles, and about 18% of its meat, the report said.
 With this level of waste, the Chinese government has paid close attention to the problem and responded quickly with big social events that advocated or encouraged food wastes.